Mercateo/component-check/README.md

 ## Angular 1

 Let's start with a static component.
-I'll show examples in the order how the frameworks are mention at the beginning of this article.
+I'll show examples in the order the frameworks are mentioned at the beginning of this article.
 That means we'll start with Angular 1 which _of course_ deviates from our generic setup I just introduced. 😉

 Inside our `src/index.html` you must change one line: